Hannibal-pl/IDA-fix-symtab-data/README.md

 - create new data in new segment of size described in old one;

-- rename old symbold to NAME_ref and give new symbol name NAME;
+- rename old symbol to NAME_ref and give new symbol name NAME;

 - patch code in text segment to point to new symbol;